machuga/matthewmachuga.com/source/blog/2019/waiting-on-multiple-callbacks.html.markdown

 }, 1000);
 ```

-The above code will log "One second later" to the console after at least a one
+The above code will log `One second later` to the console after at least a one
 second delay (timing isn't precise in JS, but it'll usually be close...but I
 digress). `setTimeout` accepts a callback to be executed after a set number of
 milliseconds that are passed in as the second argument.
 We, the developer of a